xyjprc/hon/README.md

 ### 2. Network wiring

+Given the higher-order rules extracted in the last step, convert them to a network representation.

-This corresponds to Algorithm 1 in paper.
+This corresponds to Algorithm 2 in paper.

 Using Emacs and SLIME: open build-network.lisp, press CTRL+C twice to compile, run (main).

-Using Minimal environment: run sbcl, run twice (load "build-network.lisp"), run (main).
+Using Minimal environment: run sbcl, run twice (load "build-network"), run (main).

 #### Input file
 The file containing rules produced by the last step.